 Traditional LED strips have often been the go to method for lighting 3D Printers.
 They are cheap and efficient, but also require some minor electrical and soldering skills.
 Hobbyists and DIYers will have no trouble with it, but the average person may skip such a project given the work involved.
-The LED Light Bar Kit is however made for this purpose, offering a drop in solution that is dead simple to use.
+The LED Light Bar Kit is however made for this purpose, offering a drop in solution on the Creality Ender-3 that is dead simple to use.

 It’s a quick bolt-on installation, with a plug-n-play design that hooks up to the existing Ender-3 XT60 power connectors, taking less than 5 minutes to setup.

 Normally my guides look at using current upgrades on the market, but this particular product is of more personal interest.
 As a concept idea that I pitched at work, I’ve been able to aide in the design process, make suggestions and test prototypes along the way.
 The ultimate goal was to create a professional quality lighting product that anyone can use, and the results speak for themselves.

 Purchased PartsWhite LED Bar Kit - $29.99

 Out of the box, it includes everything we need to install it on the Creality Ender-3.
 The assembly housing comes pre-wired with an XT60 pass through connector, designed to plug right into the existing power on the machine.
 It also has an on/off dimmer switch to control the brightness, a milky diffuse cover that softens the glow and black anodized aluminum mounting brackets w/ hardware.

 To get started, first insert the (2) M5x8 bolts in to the mounting brackets on each end.
 Loosely thread an M5 T-Nut on the back side, just enough so that it stays in place.
 Turn the nuts horizontal so that they will fit inside of the V-Slot channel on the top of the Ender-3 frame.